fire78625/AI_packing/README.md

 (2) Label generate stage [record format: csv]

-##### Execute the following command: [only extract the label of Ransomware, input parameter is the Virustotal report name and its format should be a json file]
+##### Execute the following command to generate label file: [only extract the label of Ransomware, input parameter is the Virustotal report name and its format should be a json file]

 python3 Samplelabel.py <VirusTotal_report_name>